-Director and Associate Professor
+Director and Professor of Instruction

 Department of Media Studies and Production

-Recent publications include a co-authored chapter in Media Literacy in a Disruptive Media Environment (2020) titled, “A Snapshot: the state of media literacy education in the US”; and a chapter in the latest edition of 20 Questions about Youth and the Media (2019) titled, “How are the needs of children considered in children’s media?”.
+Publications include the report, The Quality Question: Why Children’s Media Must Aim High based on her Fulbright research; a co-authored chapter in Media Literacy in a Disruptive Media Environment (2020) titled, “A Snapshot: the state of media literacy education in the US”; and a chapter in 20 Questions about Youth and the Media (2019) titled, “How are the needs of children considered in children’s media?”.
+She served as co-editor of the international yearbook on Media and Information Literacy and Intercultural Dialogue for several years.
+Sherri was a 3-term president of the National Association for Media Literacy Education.

 Student Worker